mortezakowkabi/jcb-persian-documentation/010-Component-Settings.md

 [00:10:33](https://www.youtube.com/watch?v=V2WkTjNFjvo&t=00h10m33s)

-You can enable **UIkit** integration directly within the component’s settings.
+You can enable **UIkit** integration directly within the component's settings.
-When enabled, UIkit is included automatically throughout your component’s admin and site views.
+When enabled, UIkit is included automatically throughout your component's admin and site views.

 ---